micbay/RaceTimerAndController/README.md

 | Presto      | extremely fast            |168 to 200  | 357 - 300    |
 | Prestissimo | even faster than Presto   |200 and up  | < 300        |

-To account for tempo we could use the same tempo for everything and hard code it into the `Play()` function, but it's easy enough to be flexible and let each song have its own tempo variable.
+To account for tempo we could use the same tempo for everything and hard code it into the `PlayNote()` function, but it's easy enough to be flexible and let each song have its own tempo variable.

 ```cpp
 const int cMajorScaleTemp = 120;
 ```

-Lastly, because in C++ it can be challenging to know how many elements are in an array if using pointers and passing them into functions, it's worth turning it into a constant right away and storing as a `count` variable.
+Lastly, because in C++ it can be challenging to know how many elements are in an array, if using pointers and passing them into functions, it's worth generating a `count` variable right away for referencing the array size.
 This will be used by the play function to determine when the melody is over.

 So the final, full melody definition consists of 2 integer arrays, and 2 integer constants.